That was easy!

 “Yes, I was there but I wasn’t involved with any of those guys” just gave the police half of what they need.

 “I only had two beers, so surely the cop will understand that I’m not really drunk if I tell him that” isn’t in your best interest to say.
-(And don’t call him Shirley.)
+(Unless maybe you actually are talking to Shirley the cop.)

 It’s not your job to prove yourself innocent.
 It’s their job to prove you guilty.
 They need to prove that you were there, that you did something, and that the something you did was against the law.
 If you say, “Yes, I was there that night, but that didn’t happen” you’ve already made 50% of the case for them.